 Strathclyde Fire and Rescue is using Ordnance Survey data to enhance the quality of incident information for all personnel attending emergencies.

-Blackpool Council has undertaken a four-year project to address the backlog of highways and footways, generating significant long-term savings.
+Working with Ordnance Survey and Gaist Ltd, Blackpool Council has undertaken a four-year project to address the backlog of highways and footways, generating significant long-term savings.

 In emergencies, Calderdale Metropolitan Borough Council uses geographic information to locating vulnerable people in minutes.
 It used to take four hours.